t9md/vim-py-anything/README.md

         if not header: header = vim.prompt("header? :")
         if not footer: footer = vim.prompt("footer? :")

-        " you can use ac_cmd.initial_range to get range" cr = anything.initial_range
+        " you can use anything.range to get visual selected range" cr = anything.range
         new_text = [header] + cr[:] + [footer]
         cr[:] = None
         vim.insert(cr.start,new_text)